Vallejo Pedestrian Accident Lawyer

-As a pedestrian, you have no physical protection from injury in a collision with a car or other vehicle.
+As a pedestrian, you have no physical protection from injury in a car or other vehicle collision.
 Even bicyclists, who are also largely unprotected, wear helmets that can protect their skulls from impact and reduce their chance of suffering from traumatic brain injuries.
-When you are walking down the sidewalk, in the shoulder of the roadway, or through a crosswalk, the only protections you have from an accident involving a motorist are the rules that govern the roadway and your trust that the motorists will follow these rules.
+When you are walking down the sidewalk, on the shoulder of the roadway, or through a crosswalk, the only protection you have from an accident involving a motorist are the rules that govern the road and your trust that the motorists will follow these rules.

 Examples of injuries you can suffer as a result of a pedestrian accident include: